SoloVid/Thy/src/notes.md

 ## Open Questions

-- I came up with an idea for a shorthand for some cases: `that`
-    - It might be nice to be able to handle some cases less verbosely. e.g. `compare.equals a b // if that ...`
-    - Do I want to support an implicit temporary capture variable like `that`?
-    - DECISION: Yes, but may limit it like no that produced by assignment and that can't be used as function to call.
-- Interfaces?
-I don't think the current language spec supports defining them. :/
-    - Maybe this is just a type fun with no return call.
-    - DECISION: Yep, that works for me.
-- How to allow rest parameters / var-args / whatever other languages call them?
-    - This is necessary at least because of how if/else will be implemented.
-    - DECISION: Don't allow rest parameters.
-Forget about elseif. if/else can just be if + optional params for else.
-- Will it be a problem to have the same built-in functions (e.g. `if`) to support async and sync usage?
-    - Compiling to TypeScript problem?
-No.
-    - Language purity?
-Undecided.
-    - DECISION: No. Default parameters and union types make this a non-issue.
-- Possibly related to previous question about `if`, allow method overloading and/or union types?
-    - DECISION: No method overloading.
-Union types are ok.
 - How to handle imports?
     - Stick with implicit used by splitTime at present?
     - Use `given` for some explicit importing?